public-law/news_util/README.md

 # Bibliographic Info Scraper

-## Retrieves legal citations and bibliograhic info from a web page
+## Parses legal citations and bibliograhic info from a web page

 It outputs JSON or Ruby code.